 There May Be More at Risk Than You Know

 Because corporate credit cards are relatively easy to get if you have good credit, it can be easy to overspend.
 After all, there is no banker asking you why you want to borrow, or how you plan to spend the money.
 That’s not necessarily a bad thing; it can give you a lot of flexibility, after all.
-As I talk about in my new book Finance Your Own Business, most of these cards require a personal guarantee, which means if your business runs into tough times and defaults, the issuer can go after your personal funds or certain assets to try to collect.
+As I talk about in my book Finance Your Own Business, most of these cards require a personal guarantee, which means if your business runs into tough times and defaults, the issuer can go after your personal funds or certain assets to try to collect.

 So despite these potential drawbacks, why would you choose a business card over a personal one?
 There’s a very good reason: These cards can allow you to keep your business and personal credit separate.
 Most of these cards are not reported on your personal credit reports unless you fall behind or default, though at least one major issuer reports all business credit card activity on the owner’s personal credit reports.
-(You can see how business credit is potentially affecting your personal credit by getting your free credit report summary on Creditera.)
+(You can see how business credit is potentially affecting your personal credit by getting your free credit report summary on Nav.)
 This means that if you need to make a large purchase, use your card heavily to earn rewards, or carry a balance from time to time, that activity won’t hurt your personal credit scores.
 Which is good, because you really should be able to live outside your business.